ScienceStudentSuccessCentre/SSSC-Android-app/README.md

 ### Uploading to the Play Store

 When you are satisfied with the new features you have added it's time to release your update to the Play Store.
 Here is a quick sumnary of the steps you'll need to take in order to upload a new build to the Play Store and release it.

->Quick note: you can save time taking screenshots by checking out the [App Store screenshots](#app-store-screenshots) section below!
+The official guide can be found [here](https://developer.android.com/studio/publish)

 ## Part 1: Generating a Signed APK